Witchness/dorothy-tg-bot/suggestions.md

 1. Add “custom” updates mode
    - Rationale: Current `ALLOWED_UPDATES` supports `minimal` or `all`.
 Add `custom` with `ALLOWED_UPDATES_LIST=message,edited_message,callback_query,inline_query` for fine-grained control.

-2. Retention for handled changes (last-3)
+2. Retention for handled changes (last-3) — done
-   - Rationale: `getStoragePolicy().handledChanges` supports `last-3`, but rotation isn’t enforced.
-Keep only the last N snapshots per label when policy is `last-3`.
+   - Implemented pruning in `storeSnapshot`: when policy is `last-3`, keep only the last 3 snapshots per label inside `data/handled-changes/`.

 3. Safer long-text fallback in /registry text mode
    - Rationale: Fallback chunking in `/registry` and `/registry_refresh` uses naive slicing and may split surrogate pairs.
 Reuse the codepoint-aware chunker from `replySafe` (without parse_mode) for the text fallback path.